kanchantewary/learn-gcp/notes/networking.md

   - uses googles edge caches to lower network latency
  - load balancing
  - tiering
- - firewall rule, tags
+ - firewall rule, tags - rules can be allow or deny. access can be ingress or egress.we can specify source and destination ips, protocol, ports.
+There are priorities and tie breakers to manage conflicts between multiple rules. by default, all VPC egress (outbound) traffic is allowed, and ingress traffic is blocked.
- - IP Addressing - FQDN, static vs ephemeral ip
+ - IP Addressing - FQDN, static vs ephemeral ip. external ips can be static or ephemeral.
+  - static - does not change till it is released
+  - ephemeral - internal ips are ephemeral. they are valid till the VM is start/stopped or restarted
  - DNS Name resolution